-Estrogen is the hormone that ultimately makes us women!
-It’s the hormone that can make us bitchy and bossy, but also sweet and sappy!
-Its necessary to keeping our bodies functioning optimally, but excess in estrogen can result in a condition termed estrogen dominance, which can make fat loss and achieving a rock-solid sculpted body extremely challenging.
+Estrogen is the hormone that ultimately makes us women.
+It’s the hormone that can make us bitchy and bossy, but also sweet and sappy.
+Estrogen is necessary to keep our bodies functioning optimally, but an excess of this hormone can result in a condition termed estrogen dominance, which can make fat loss and achieving a lean body challenging.
 Estrogen dominance is far more common than you think.
 And, when estrogen imbalances occur, our fat burning and muscle building efforts are negatively impacted.
-Wondering if estrogen imbalances are hindering your weight loss results?
-Keep reading…
+Wondering if estrogen imbalances are hindering your body goals – keep reading.

 What is Estrogen Dominance?